Renault ZOE 100KW Techno R135 50KWH Boost Charge 5DR Auto

 Renault expects most Zoe customers will go for the new, more powerful motor.
 Dubbed ‘R135’, it makes the equivalent of 134bhp and 181lb ft.
 From 0-30mph the R135 is precious little quicker than the R110, which is carried over from the old Zoe unchanged (3.6 plays 3.9 seconds).
 But it’s around two seconds faster from 0-62mph, and the same again from 50 to 75mph.

-The R135 is marginally more expensive to buy outright (£450 - and you can’t get it with base Play trim), in a higher insurance group (18E vs 22A) and slightly less efficient than the less powerful R110.
+The R135 is marginally more expensive to buy outright (£500 - and you can’t get it with base Play trim), in a higher insurance group (18E vs 22A) and slightly less efficient than the less powerful R110.
 Nonetheless, it’s still the one we’d buy - you really notice the extra power.
-Makes the Zoe feel much more sprightly.
+It makes the Zoe feel much more sprightly.
 In town you can exploit gaps you wouldn’t have dared go for in the old one, while on faster roads it means the Zoe feels more mature, less out of its depth.

 Renault says realistically you should get about 233 miles of range in summer months, but as little as 149 miles when you’ve got the heating running full-blast in the winter.
 We reckon that’s about right - after 150 miles or so of mixed driving, we averaged about 4.9mi/kWh (Renault claims 5.65mi/kWh).
-Driven carefully a VW e-Golf might average 4.0mi/kWh, and we struggle to get any more than 3.6mi/kWh from the Nissan Leaf.
+Very impressive – we struggle to get any more than 3.6mi/kWh from the Nissan Leaf.

 There’s an ‘Eco’ button for even more... eco, but all it seems to do is feed the throttle a sleeping tablet.
 Or six.
 Leave it un-pushed.

 New for the, erm, new Zoe is a ‘B’ mode that amps up the regen.
-You can never turn it completely off – even in D you can still feel the car slow as you lift off the throttle, but B is supposed to make it more of a ‘one pedal’ car.
-It isn’t really a one pedal car in the same way the Nissan Leaf (with its ‘e-Pedal’ system) is, but with a bit of forethought it’s totally possible to drive the Zoe around with only sparing use of the brake pedal.
+You can never turn it completely off – even in D you can still feel the car slow as you lift off the throttle – but B is supposed to make it more of a ‘one pedal’ car.
+It isn’t really a one pedal car in the same way the Nissan Leaf with its ‘e-Pedal’ system is, but with a bit of forethought it’s totally possible to drive the Zoe around with only sparing use of the brake pedal.
 Which is good, because even though they’ve supposedly been improved, the brake pedal still feels a bit springy to us.